 The Costs of Legacy Software

-Maintaining legacy software is difficult, costly and time-consuming.
+Maintaining legacy software is difficult, costly, and time-consuming.
 More than half of CIOs surveyed by Logicalis reported spending 40-60% of their time managing legacy technology.

 Typically, older software can’t meet modern security standards.
-If a vendor no longer supports your software, you’re not receiving necessary patches and updates.
+If a vendor no longer supports your software, you’re not receiving the necessary patches and updates.
 This leaves your business vulnerable to security breaches that could potentially cripple your budget.
 Cyberattacks cost businesses an estimated $4.6 million per incident.

 2. Software Maintenance

 Legacy software systems are usually monolithic meaning you can’t just change or replace one component.
 A small update could set off a chain of conflicts across the entire system.
 Updates require a specific set of skills and expertise, which can be hard to find for obsolete technologies.
 Retaining the right talent and dedicated staff training can quickly turn into costly expenditures.

 3. Software Integration and Compatibility